Maritime traffic jam grows outside blocked Suez Canal

 One salvage expert said freeing the cargo ship, the Ever Given, could take up to a week in the best-case scenario and warned of possible structural problems on the vessel as it remains wedged.

-The Suez Canal Authority said it welcomed international offers to help free the vessel, including one from the United States, although it did not say what kind of assistance was offered.
+The Suez Canal Authority said it welcomed international offers of help, including one from the United States, although it did not say what was offered.

-Tugboats and a specialized suction dredger were trying to dislodge it, as Egyptian authorities prohibited media access to the site.
+A team from Boskalis, a Dutch firm specializing in salvaging, is working with the canal authority. using tugboats and a specialized suction dredger that is trying to remove sand and mud from around the port side of the bow.
+Egyptian authorities have prohibited media access to the site.

+An attempt Friday to free it failed, said Bernhard Schulte Shipmanagement, the technical manager of the Ever Given.
+Plans are in the works to pump water from interior spaces of the vessel, and two more tugs should arrive by Sunday, the company said.

+An initial investigation showed the vessel ran aground due to strong winds and ruled out mechanical or engine failure as a cause, the company said.
+GAC, a global shipping and logistics company, had previously said the ship had experienced a power blackout, but it did not elaborate.

 In addition to the over 200 vessels waiting near the canal, more than 100 ships were en route to the waterway, according to the data firm Refinitiv.